morrownr/USB-WiFi/README.md

 Note: I own this adapter and run it with Linux.
 Feel free to ask questions.

 ![image](https://user-images.githubusercontent.com/69053122/127751374-7a814003-6ff5-4da6-8534-bdc61ea5f249.png)

+2021-01-14 - The two links below are out of stock currently.
+You may be able to search and locate a TEROW ROW02CD.

 Amazon - $16 USD - [TEROW ROW02CD AC1200 USB 3 WiFi Adapter 5G/2.4G 802.11 AC](https://www.amazon.com/gp/product/B086L3D3NB) [1]